TolanNightBlade/ElimEvents.JavaScript/README.md

 ElimSignals - Methods
 -

-    setContext(value) -- set the default context to use getHandler(name) -- returns Null or ElimEventItems
+    setEnabled(name, isEnabled) --set an event to enabled / disabled isEnabled(name) --get event is enabled (true, false, null (if event does not exist)) setContext(value) -- set the default context to use getHandler(name) -- returns Null or ElimEventItems
     trigger(name, context, ... args) -- trigger event, context is optional